 Convirza’s dedication to call tracking statistics and call analytics produces unparalleled information that we have to share.

-Here is a high-level view of several key findings our Conversation Analytics® software generates.
+Here is a high-level view of several key findings that our Conversation Analytics® software generates.
 Call tracking statistics prove that the following eight indicators are important aspects of calls that convert.

 The lead Quality Score was 65% higher on converted phone calls than calls that did not convert.